philips-software/spdx-builder/docs/usage_with_tree.md

 `bom.spdx` in the current directory.
 If the file has no extension, `.spdx` is automatically appended._

+When a project consists of multiple trees, a pre-processing script can be used to first merge the generated trees into a single input to SPDX-Builder.
+If the separate trees are in different formats, these sections can be separated by a `### <new_format` marker fragment (that can be anywhere in the line) to switch to a different tree format.
+The tree indentation level is maintained across format changes, making it even possible (by adding indents) to insert a sub-tree in a different format.

 ## Tree format specification

 Custom tree formats can be parsed by providing the `--custom <formats_file>`